saadkhan29/lesson-w07d03-group-git/README.md

 Making sure you're in master, the merge command will merge whatever branch you specify into the _current_ working branch.

-We're currently in `master` if we run `git merge dev` git will merge the code in dev, in this case, an empty file called weird1 into dev.
+We're currently in `master` if we run `git merge dev` git will merge the code in dev.

 ### When would you use git merge?